A rustic wood-fired stove and wooden benches inside a cozy cabin, illustrating key elements for how to build an outdoor wood-fired sauna.

 5. Check for squareness.

-Use of quality fasteners and building for longevity is essential.
-Make sure your frame is both square and level as you put it together.
-Even slight variations will cause your sauna not to perform properly.
+The use of quality fasteners and building for longevity is essential.
+Ensure your frame is both square and level as you assemble it.
+Even slight variations can prevent your sauna from performing properly.

-Be sure to check frequently for any weak points that may arise along the way.
+Check frequently for any weak points that may develop during construction.

 Ensure Structural Integrity